Link-Seum/Velocitymeter/index.md

 Enable it, choose a replay (load it) then press the `shift` key to load the ghost of this replay. <br>
 Start you run and you will see his ghost.
-You can edit the color and and the opacity of the ghost.
+You can edit the color and the opacity of the ghost.

 - #### Maps Menu: